dbarsoum/JacoTeleop/README.md

 ## Introduction
 This repository consists of several ROS packages
-- franka_teleop: this custom package contains a ROS2 node which implements the MoveIt!
+- jaco_teleop: this custom package contains a ROS2 node which implements the MoveIt!
 Servo package.
 It's responsible for controlling to the movement of the robot using linear and angular increments.
 - handcv: a Python ROS2 node combining Google Mediapipe gesture recognition and hand tracking to provide hand waypoints and state information.
-- cv_franka_bridge: A Python ROS2 node that subscribes to the information handcv provides, and processes it into commands for the franka_teleop node.
+- cv_franka_bridge: A Python ROS2 node that subscribes to the information handcv provides, and processes it into commands for the jaco_teleop node.
 - numsr_franka_moveit_config: this custom package contains necessary configuration files for the Franka robot.
 - hand_interfaces: A package containing custom ROS2 messages and services.